-Roll-over image of a simple drawing of flowers bending in the wind with Mimi's name writen in pink
+Roll-over image of small animal shapes repeated with Mimi's name written in pink

 home | biography | publications | poems | tutoring | contact | links